In Search of a Conspiracy

 I can’t find my glasses.
 I try to think where I last saw them.
 I look on my desk, on the bookcase next to my desk and in my rucksack.
 Nothing.
 My partner must have hidden them.

 This is hardly a full-blown conspiracy theory.
 But it’s an example of how our brains work.
 At a moment of crisis, I might prefer to suspect my partner of a malicious act rather than confront my own absent-mindedness.
 Blaming my partner won’t help find my glasses, but the accusation shifts a weight off me and my inadequacies.
-In a sense, at that precise moment, it’s a comforting idea, because I have no wish to question my own sanity.
-Therefore finding a culprit to blame seems to make more sense.
-It’s also a neater, more tell-able story than the more trying one I have to go through if I really want to find my glasses.
-This search for tell-able stories seems to lie deep within our psyches: we are pattern-detecting animals, always on the alert for threats, keen to explain them and we mobilize these instincts in the oddest of circumstances.
-Cancer patients will ask what they did wrong rather than accept they have simply been unlucky.[1]
+At that precise moment, it’s a comforting idea, because I have no wish to question my own sanity.
+Finding a culprit to blame seems to make more sense.
+It’s also a neater, more tell-able story than the more trying one I have to work through if I really want to find my glasses.
 (After watching TV last night, didn’t I take my glasses off?)

 Conspiracy theories—or stories like conspiracy theories—are as old as humanity.
 Think of those ancient Greek myths about malevolent, capricious gods, dabbling in individual fates.
 It’s unlikely that ancient Greeks believed in those gods in the same way that today’s followers of Judaism, Christianity and Islam believe in their gods.
-At a certain level, ancient Greeks knew that the stories about the gods were just stories, but these narratives were also, in some strange way, comforting stories.
-Somehow, it was easier or better to believe that fifty people died in a shipwreck because Poseidon had cursed them rather than because there had been an unexpected storm or—even worse—because the ship’s captain was incompetent.
+At a certain level, ancient Greeks knew that the stories about the gods were just stories, but these narratives were also, in some odd way, comforting stories.
+Somehow, it was easier or better to believe that fifty people died in a shipwreck because Poseidon had cursed them, rather than because there had been an unexpected storm or—even worse—because the ship’s captain was incompetent.
 Poseidon’s cruelty makes a better story.

 Such conspiracy-stories have popped up again and again.
 What were the macabre witch-hunts of the fifteenth and sixteenth centuries, if not the result of conspiracy theories about a plot to destroy society?
 (There’s been a protracted historical debate about whether any witches actually existed—it all turns on what you mean by ‘witch’.)
-It was said that the French Revolution was planned by the Free Masons and the Russian Revolution by the Jews.
+It was claimed that the French Revolution was planned by the Free Masons and the Russian Revolution by the Jews.
 In 1951, Senator McCarthy believed that Stalin was about to invade the USA, aided by a network of underground Communists.
 Opinion polls in the USA and UK regularly suggest that today about a tenth or even a fifth of the population believe such conspiracy theories.
-This evidence don’t really teach us anything new—the willingness to believe a dramatic narrative which provides a clear (if false) explanation of worrying events has always been with us.
+This don’t really teach us anything new—the willingness to believe a dramatic narrative which provides a clear (if false) explanation of worrying events has always been with us.

 As a general rule, each time a society has faced some major threat, there have been hucksters, fanatics and outright lunatics who have offered easy, tell-able stories to explain away the threat.
 In the last few years, we’ve gone through the Covid crisis and the effects of global warming can now be felt by every person on the planet.
 Add to this, the increasing social polarisation of most western societies, and two exceptionally vicious military conflicts (Ukraine and Gaza), and the attraction of a simple pan-explanatory story for everything bad becomes easier to understand.
 Often, the initial promise of such theories is that of calm and reassurance: you don’t need to follow anti-Covid regulations, because there is no threat.
 You don’t need to worry about the climate crisis, because it’s an illusion.
 Pictures of atrocities in Ukraine and in Palestine are fake: no military, political or humanitarian action is required.

-The chaotic, spasmodic info-binges paraded by social media have made us more aware of these speculations: they form a constant, echoing parallel to the mainstream media.
-Today, everyone can be a consumer in the information marketplace.
+Today, everyone can be a participant in an information marketplace.
 We’re able to identify conspiracy theories as errant and foolish because we have other sources of information.
 This means that any reasonably intelligent person has the opportunity to compare and cross-check claims about an event, and to pick and choose between plausible explanations.
 Under these circumstances, why would anyone decide to choose a conspiracy theory?

 I have a hunch that initial slide down the conspiratorial rabbit-hole starts with a type of knowing scepticism.
 The viewer, the eternal social media junky, slips onto conspiracy-theory sites because they’re obviously ridiculous.
 They’re a form of entertainment, and at first the viewer can pride him- or herself on their ability to laugh at them.
 James Ball slipped onto 4chan in this manner.
 It was ‘…a place that felt silly, nerdy and fun—and also often outrageously rude in a way you simply couldn’t be otherwise.’
 The claims and protests constantly balanced on the border of ‘joking-not-joking’.[3]
 Stories circulated and anyone who protested at any of them just added to the fun: what a joke, someone takes it seriously!
+Conspiracy theories are welcome moments of excitement when so much of modern life is boring or repellent.[4]

 Such sites construct a sense of community and identification.
 Fears can be shared.
 ‘Where we go one, we go all,’ promised QAnon: a firm promise that you are not alone.
 In Melanie Klein’s otherwise excellent and thoughtful Doppelganger, these communal elements are downplayed.[6]
 Klein insists too much on the individualism of the typical conspiracy-theorist, who searches for simple go-it-alone cures for complex social problems.
 She writes: ‘Society is crashing, and you as an individual… need to prepare and toughen up.’[7]
 This is a neat summary of the political philosophy of the typical conspiracy-theorist, but it ignores the lived, felt reality of participation in such a cult, which promise community, fun and reassurance.

-Putting these elements together, one sees the apparent attraction of conspiracy theories: they offer reassurance, comradeship, comfort, fun, even empowerment, and then they offer targets.
-Klein is clearly correct when she writes ‘conspiracy theorists get the facts wrong but often get the feelings right’.[6]
+Putting these elements together, one sees the apparent attraction of conspiracy theories: they offer reassurance, comradeship, comfort, fun, excitement, even empowerment, and then they offer targets.
+Klein is clearly correct when she writes ‘conspiracy theorists get the facts wrong but often get the feelings right’.[10]

 What is to be done?